 Doctors understand human behavior enough to realize that they can lecture all they want, people may try for a while to improve their lifestyle but usually slip back into the old ways.
 Patients come into their office expecting good health to return to them through medication.
 Symptoms may or may not be alleviated but often as is the case, those symptoms are only masking an underlying condition.
 If we don't listen to our body's form of communication it'll go deeper into the body and surface with some new ailment.
 Often people don't turn to alternative methods until after suffering the side effects of various prescriptions playing havoc on their systems.
 They soon find out that alternative therapy isn't a quick fix, it takes effort, it involves lifestyle changes, it's expensive.

 In our western society, we have little need for physicians until something goes wrong.
 We go to the doctor to be fixed.
 The doctor's job is to address the complaint of the patient and prescribe the correct medication.
 Anything beyond the family doctor's expertise is referred to a specialist in that field.
-Rarely do those specialists work together to put all the pieces together to understand what this one body is really telling them.
+With hope these specialists have good communication to put all the pieces together to understand what this one body is trying to tell them.

-We as the patients comply with what we are told because doctors know what is best and if we have medical insurance the costs are covered.
+We as the patients comply with what we are told because we assume our doctors know what is best and if we have medical insurance the costs are covered.
 Simple as that.
-It is only after the frustration of continued lack of vitality and returned health that people turn towards alternative therapies.
-Only out of desperation are we willing to pay out of pocket.
+It is only after the frustration of continued lack of vitality and declining health that people turn towards alternative therapies.
+Often only out of desperation are we willing to pay out of pocket knowing the costs strain our budget.

 Then we open our minds to these new ways of thinking about health and get further frustrated when we sit there and hear how many of our prescription medications are doing more harm than good.
 They are only treating the symptoms of an underlying cause.
 What is good for one thing is contributing to another.

 Having a chronic condition myself I can attest to trying to blend both ways of thinking.
-I know I shouldn't, but I often just don't mention to my specialist what alternative therapies I incorporate in my lifestyle.
-I just had too many negative experiences with doctors poo pooing natural methods believing it makes no difference (as he hands me a renewed script) and says come back in three months.
 Perhaps if I knew years ago what I do now about how to maintain a healthy mind and body in the first place, my system wouldn't have succumbed to a chronic autoimmune disease.

 So the next day mother makes an appointment at her family physician to see if she really has an infection stirring again.
 Though her urine was tested for bacteria and white cell count, nothing was said about dehydration.
 The appearance and odor should have told the nurse plenty but the subject wasn't brought up and my mother didn't ask.
 The discussion was what was on paper as lab results.
 Something about sitting on that exam table makes a person feel inadequate and childlike and all the intelligent questions that should be asked don't occur to us until after we leave.
 We trust what our doctors tell us without question and are afraid to do anything without permission.